Cookies on this website

 Verena is pleased to consider applications from prospective students with an interest in young people's mental health.

-Her current research focusses primarily on the relationship between chronic pain and suicidal risk in adolescence, within the broader context of adolescent mental health.
-This work builds on her doctoral thesis, where Verena has shown that pain is a common and independent correlate of suicidal risk in adolescence.
-Her research draws on developmental and clinical psychology, psychiatric epidemiology, public health, and qualitative research, with the aim to promote mental wellbeing, prevent mental health difficulties, and optimise support for those, who are currently struggling.
+Her research explores the connection between physical and mental health, with a particular focus on young people.
+She is especially interested in understanding the link between chronic pain and severe distress, including the risk of self-harm.
+Verena’s research draws on developmental and clinical psychology, psychiatric epidemiology, public health, and qualitative research, with the aim to promote mental wellbeing, prevent mental health difficulties, and improve support for those, who are currently struggling.

-She is closely working with the Oxford Centre for Children & Young People in Pain, a specialised paediatric pain management service in Oxford, to ensure that her research addresses what matters most to adolescents with chronic pain, their parents, and the wider clinical team.
+She collaborates closely with pain management services (including the Oxford Centre for Children & Young People in Pain, a specialised paediatric pain management service in Oxford) to ensure that her research addresses the real-life needs of adolescents with chronic pain, their families, and healthcare providers.

-Verena sits on the People & Culture Committee and co-chairs the Career Development Working Group: Academic to support and empower academic staff and researchers in their career development.
+Beyond her research, Verena is committed to fostering a supportive academic environment.
+She serves on the People & Culture Committee and co-chairs the Career Development Working Group: Academic to support and empower academic staff and researchers in their career development.

 Prior to completing her DPhil at the University of Oxford, Verena has completed both her Bachelor degree (BSc) in Psychology and her Research Master degree (MSc (research) – cum laude) in Clinical and Health Psychology at Leiden University, the Netherlands.